-The rules and regulations governing Opportunity Zones are in the process of being finalized.
-The United States Treasury Department and Internal Revenue Service (IRS) recently issued proposed regulations and other public guidance for this new program; click here.
+On April 17, 2019, the United States Treasury Department and Internal Revenue Service (IRS) issued a second round of guidance and regulations for this new program; click here.

 Click here to access frequently asked questions about Opportunity Zones.